Speculative TLS

 [200 comes back overlapping with the upstream forwarding]

 The lib still parses the proxy's 200 response correctly, the proxy still sees a valid CONNECT request.
-The only thing that changes is the timing.
+The only thing that changes is the timing on the wire.

 Turning it on